-Before you can start your scheme and seek a grant payment, you will need to complete a 'Permission to start' form-further details below.
-We often arrange a start-up meeting with you to discuss delivering your scheme, at which we will agree a timetable for reporting progress and help plan your payments and predict cashflow as well as advise you on how to complete the Permission to Start form.
+Before you can start your project and seek a grant payment, you will need to complete a 'Permission to start' form-further details below.
+This form also incorporates your first payment request.
+We often arrange a start-up meeting with you to discuss delivering your project, at which we will agree a timetable for reporting progress and help plan your payments and predict cashflow as well as advise you on how to complete the Permission to Start form.

-You should not start your scheme until you have received our approval through Permission to Start.
+You should not start your project until you have received our approval through Permission to Start.
 If you do start before receiving our approval, this will be at your own risk.
 We will not make any grant payments to you until this form has been approved.